Cyberqup/SIEM-Azure-Sentinel-with-Live-Attacks-Home-Lab/README.md

 <img src="https://i.imgur.com/GTwBZMa.png" height="80%" width="80%" alt="SIEM Building Steps"/>
 <br />
  <br />
-<mark>Event Viewer is showing Audit Failure, by looking in deeper within the Failure I can see the IP address and other information based on the attempt made.</mark> <br/>
+<mark>Event Viewer is showing the audit failure from the attempt made by me.
+By looking in deeper within the failure I can see the IP address and other information based on the attempt made.</mark> <br/>
 <img src="https://i.imgur.com/R0xng92.png" height="80%" width="80%" alt="SIEM Building Steps"/>
 <br />
  <br />